xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 For me most important observation is that, you need to match technique to skill level of team.
 Jumping right into most robust will not be easy for both security people and engineering team.
 Apart of skill level you need also match company culture, team setup, processes and more.

 My advice is to start with something simple, to setup right foundation and build upon that.
-On the other side, engineers don't want to spend time on meaningless activities, so be precise on goals of your TM program.
+On the other hand, engineers don't want to spend time on meaningless activities, so be precise on goals of your TM program.

 ### Rapid Threat Model Prototyping